Want to register

 • The intent of any proposed condition is to support you into practice in a new jurisdiction, noting that tangata whenua have unique and specific cultural needs.

 • You may complete training in cultural safety relating to Māori to demonstrate that you have started your journey.
-The Board recommends the free course “Foundation Course in Cultural Competency (Māori) delivered at mauriora.co.nz.
+The Board recommends the course “Foundation Course in Cultural Competency (Māori) delivered at mauriora.co.nz.

 Any questions still remaining about the Board’s requirements can then be directed to our registration team: